sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 The type of the monitoring, must be `none`, `prometheus`, `prometheusAgent` or `mimir`.

 - `none`: will disable the whole monitoring stack.
-- `prometheus`: will install Prometheus Operator and a preconfigured Prometheus instace, Alertmanager, a set of alert rules, exporters needed to monitor all the components of the cluster, Grafana and a series of dashboards to view the collected metrics, and more.
+- `prometheus`: will install Prometheus Operator and a preconfigured Prometheus instance, Alertmanager, a set of alert rules, exporters needed to monitor all the components of the cluster, Grafana and a series of dashboards to view the collected metrics, and more.
-- `prometheusAgent`: wil install Prometheus operator, an instance of Prometheus in Agent mode (no alerting, no queries, no storage), and all the exporters needed to get metrics for the status of the cluster and the workloads.
+- `prometheusAgent`: will install Prometheus operator, an instance of Prometheus in Agent mode (no alerting, no queries, no storage), and all the exporters needed to get metrics for the status of the cluster and the workloads.
 Useful when having a centralized (remote) Prometheus where to ship the metrics and not storing them locally in the cluster.
 - `mimir`: will install the same as the `prometheus` option, plus Grafana Mimir that allows for longer retention of metrics and the usage of Object Storage.

 Default is `prometheus`.